 Together with correct (spread) toe-alignment healthy feet easily transfer weight moving you forward without any pain.

 A sedentary lifestyle combined with mostly wearing heeled shoes shortens the calf muscles.
-As people transition to minimalist shoes it might not come as a surprise they experience calf and achilles pain.
-Especially when they rush into it.
+As people transition to minimalist shoes it shouldn’t come as a surprise they experience calf and achilles pain.

 If you want to stay injury free, it’s key to take things slow.
 Activate the intrinsic foot muscles with foam rolling (black roll or tennis ball) and let them perform their task naturally, from a neutral, flat position.
 From there add stretching exercises and consider using toe stretchers to re-allign all toes again.